fluxninja/aperture/docs/content/reference/configuration/controller.md

 <dt>cpu_profiler</dt>
 <dd>

-(bool, default: `false`) Flag to enable cpu profiling on process start and save it to a file.
+(bool) Flag to enable cpu profiling on process start and save it to a file.
 HTTP interface will not work if this is enabled as CPU profile will always be running.

 </dd>
 <dt>profiles_path</dt>
 <dd>

-(string, default: `default`) Path to save performance profiles. "default" path is `/var/log/aperture/<service>/profiles`.
+(string, default: `"default"`) Path to save performance profiles. "default" path is `/var/log/aperture/<service>/profiles`.

 </dd>
 <dt>register_http_routes</dt>